Nick Saban: 2001 season

+2002 season

 The 2002 season opened with high expectations, but a 26–8 loss at the hands of Virginia Tech in the Tigers' season opener raised serious questions about their outlook.
 However, the Tigers would rebound to win their next six straight, but after a mid-season injury to quarterback Matt Mauck, LSU lost four of its last six games to close the season, including a 21–20 loss at Arkansas, which knocked the Tigers out of the SEC Championship Game.
 LSU also suffered a 35–20 loss to Texas in the Cotton Bowl Classic, and finished 8–5.

+2003 season

 The 2003 Tigers started the season with five wins, including a 17–10 victory in Tiger Stadium over the defending SEC champion, and then-undefeated, Georgia Bulldogs.
 LSU lost the following week to Florida, 19–7.
 After the loss to Florida, LSU did not lose again in the regular season and ended its regular season with a win over the Arkansas Razorbacks to win the SEC West.
 After winning the SEC West, the Tigers defeated the Georgia Bulldogs 34–13 in the SEC Championship Game in Atlanta.
 They were ranked No. 2 in the BCS standings and advanced to play the BCS No. 1 Oklahoma Sooners in the Sugar Bowl, which was the host of the BCS Championship Game in 2003.
 The Tigers won the game 21–14.
-The win gave LSU the BCS national championship and a 13–1 finish for the season.
+The win gave LSU the BCS national championship. and a 13–1 finish for the season.
+The 13 wins for LSU set a new single-season record, breaking the mark of 11 wins set by the 1958 National Championship team.

+2004 season

 LSU finished the 2004 season 9–3, after losing to the Iowa Hawkeyes in the Capital One Bowl 30–25 on a final play touchdown pass.
 Other losses that season were on the road at Auburn 10–9, and a loss on the road to Georgia 45–16.
 At the end of the 2004 season, Saban left LSU to coach the Miami Dolphins.

 Miami Dolphins

+2005 season

 Saban accepted the head coaching position for the Miami Dolphins on December 25, 2004.
 He was the sixth coach in the franchise's history.
 The Nick Saban era officially kicked off with a 34–10 win over the Denver Broncos in 2005.
 From there, however, the Dolphins struggled, losing seven of their next nine games to fall to 3–7.
 The two wins came over the Carolina Panthers and the New Orleans Saints, a game that took place in Tiger Stadium due to Hurricane Katrina.
-After a frustrating two months, however, the Dolphins would rally late in the season, as they won their final six games, including a win to end the season in Foxboro, Massachusetts over the New England Patriots.
+After a frustrating two months, however, the Dolphins would rally late in the season, as they won their final six games, including a 28–26 win to end the season in Foxboro, Massachusetts, over the New England Patriots.
 The team finished the year with a 9–7 record, and narrowly missed the playoffs in Saban's first season.